 I do like dried fruits with apricot being a personal favorite so that would be interesting.
 You can find a recipe for this neat treat here.

 VETKOEK!
 Okay, I’ve listed a few South African favorites here but this one is probably the most popular of the lot.
 This is a very easy thing to make; it’s basically deep-fried bread dough – which you then fill with whatever you like.

-We typically do it with mincemeat for savoury vetkoek and jam for sweet vetkoek – apricot jam is the best!
-I’ve also tried it with a few types of syrup and it’s not bad per-se, but I think I’ll stick to my mince and jam if you don’t mind.
+We typically do it with mincemeat for savory vetkoek and jam for sweet vetkoek – apricot jam is the best!
+I’ve also tried it with a few types of syrup and it’s not bad per se, but I think I’ll stick to my mince and jam if you don’t mind.
 You can make vetkoek yourself with this easy recipe.

 22: Spotted Pup